superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 Host’.

 (@msa) Figure 3. **Phylogeny and multiple-sequence alignment of the gene *tetD* within the SuperPhy platform**.
-Combined screen captures showing the phylogeny and accompanying multiple sequence alignment (MSA) for the gene *tetD*, for a subset of serogroup O157 genomes in the SuperPhy database that contain a copy of the gene.
-Both the tree and the MSA are interactive.
+Combined screen captures showing contextual information (A), multiple sequence alignment (B) and accompanying phylogenetic tree (C) for the gene *tetD*, for a subset of serogroup O157 genomes in the SuperPhy database that contain a copy of the gene.
+Both the tree and the sequence alignment are interactive.

 (@panGenomeSize) Figure 4. **The pan-genome distribution among 2324 *E. coli* genomes **.